Table Of Contents for: The symbolic food at the Seder Passover Meal

 Oh the bitterness of the moment!
 Jesus being betrayed.

-A sweet bowl
+A bowl of sweetness

 Another bowl with apples, cinnamon and honey: